CGnal/cgnal-core/README.md

 3. [Create a new branch](https://docs.github.com/en/get-started/quickstart/github-flow) to work on the issue.
 4. Commit your changes and run the tests to make sure the changes do not break any test.
 5. Open a Pull Request on Github referencing the issue.
-6. Once the PR is approved, please do a "Rebase and Merge" operation from the Github UI.
+6. Once the PR is approved, the maintainers will merge it on the main branch.